 The Applicant is proposing swing doors to divide the indoor and outdoor areas, allowing for passive cooling in the cooler months.
-The proposed trellis will also help keep patrons cool.
+The proposed trellis and canopy structures will also help keep patrons cool.

 (4) Resilient landscaping (salt tolerant, highly water-absorbent, native, or Florida-friendly plants) shall be provided, in accordance with chapter 126 of the city Code.